 In one of her last interviews, the late Dr. Maya Angelou spent time with us to share her early life, lessons learned along her adult journey and golden nuggets of wisdom.
 Artist Michele Wood is a Coretta Scott King award-winning illustrator who joins us to explore American history through Gospel … Read moreNorth America Literature & Music The Arts

 In what would become one of her final interviews, World Footprints enjoyed a intimate chat with “Global Renaissance Woman” Dr. Maya Angelou.
 Dr. Angelou shared some wisdom, insights and stories from her incredible life’s journey, including the transitional relationship with her mother Vivian Baxter.
 Her mother shared messages of courage, hope, forgiveness … Read moreUnited States Insights Literature & Music

-World Footprints travels today in celebration of gospel music, in enjoyment of Panda havens and in search of the warmth of other suns.
-First, Coretta Scott King Illustrator award winning artist Michele Wood will join us to talk about her newest book, I See the Rhythm of Gospel.
+World Footprints travels today in celebration of gospel music, in the enjoyment of Panda havens, and in search of the warmth of other suns.
+First, Coretta Scott King Illustrator award-winning artist Michele Wood will join us to talk about her newest book, I See the Rhythm of Gospel.
 Then, TV … Read moreUnited States History Social Responsibility